annotation/text-fabric/tf/docs/about/corpora.md

 ### Manually

-TF data of corpora reside in a GitHub repo.
+TF data of corpora reside in a backend repo.
 You can manually clone such a data repository and point Text-Fabric to that data.

-First, take care that your clone ends up in `github/`*orgName* (relative your home directory) where *orgName* is the organization or person on GitHub under which you have found the repo.
+First, take care that your clone ends up in `github/`*orgName* or `gitlab/`*orgName* (relative your home directory) where *orgName* is the organization or person or group on GitHub/GitLab under which you have found the repo.

 Then, when you invoke the app, pass the specifier `:clone`.
-This instructs Text-Fabric to look in your local GitHub clone, rather than online or in your local `text-fabric-data`, where downloaded data is stored.
+This instructs Text-Fabric to look in your local GitHub/GitLab clone, rather than online or in your local `text-fabric-data`, where downloaded data is stored.

     use('org/repo:clone', checkout="clone")